-134.0 Criticism of Members and Officers
+14.0 Criticism of Members and Officers

-4314.1 As employer, the Council has a duty to provide and maintain a working environment which is reasonably tolerable to all employees and to protect them from unacceptable treatment and behaviour and unauthorised interference in work duties.
-All Members must ensure they discharge their duties as employer fairly and impartially and not do anything to undermine the relationship of mutual trust and confidence which must exist between the Council and its employees.

-134.2 No public comment will be made on ongoing disciplinary proceedings as it could prejudice their outcome or breach the confidentiality that employees are entitled to expect in relation to such matters.
+- 14.1 As employer, the Council has a duty to provide and maintain a working environment which is reasonably tolerable to all employees and to protect them from unacceptable treatment and behaviour and unauthorised interference in work duties.
+All Members must ensure they discharge their duties as employer fairly and impartially and not do anything to undermine the relationship of mutual trust and confidence which must exist between the Council and its employees. - 14.2 No public comment will be made on ongoing disciplinary proceedings as it could prejudice their outcome or breach the confidentiality that employees are entitled to expect in relation to such matters.

-145.0 Political Group Leaders and the Chief Executive

-145.1 The Political Group Leaders and the Chief Executive will develop and conduct appropriate working relations.
+15.0 Political Group Leaders and the Chief Executive

-154.2 Regular Briefing arrangements between the Political Group Leaders and the Chief Executive are an essential part of the democratic machinery of the Council.
+- 15.1 The Political Group Leaders and the Chief Executive will develop and conduct appropriate working relations. - 15.2 Regular Briefing arrangements between the Political Group Leaders and the Chief Executive are an essential part of the democratic machinery of the Council.
 It is important that the Chief Executive, as Head of the Paid Service, is accessible by all political groups represented on the Council through their respective Leaders.

-156.0 Issues regarding Working Relations between Members and Officers
+16.0 Issues regarding Working Relations between Members and Officers

-156.1 Members and Officers will seek to resolve any issues arising within their working relations.
+- 16.1 Members and Officers will seek to resolve any issues arising within their working relations.
 In the first instance this will be done by the relevant Member and Officer.

-165.2 Chief Officers will, in the first instance, endeavour Where a Member and an Officer are unable to resolve any such issue then the:
+16.2 Where a Member and an Officer are unable to resolve any such issue then the:

-- Member's Group Leader; and/or - Officer's line manager and/or Chief Officer may be involved.

-165.3 The relevant Political Group Leader and the Chief Executive will seek to resolve by mediation and conciliation any unresolved problem or breakdown in working relationships between Members and Officers.
+- Member's Group Leader; and/or - Officer's line manager and/or Chief Officer may be involved. - 16.3 The relevant Political Group Leader and the Chief Executive will seek to resolve by mediation and conciliation any unresolved problem or breakdown in working relationships between Members and Officers.

-176.0 Review
+17.0 Review

-167.1 This Protocol will be reviewed from time to time and/or in the light of subsequent legislation [AF1].
+17.1 This Protocol will be reviewed from time to time.